 How To Treat A Scarred Tattoo

-Unfortunately, once an area of tissue has scarred, the scars are generally there to stay forever, although their appearances can and do change, and many scars do significantly fade over times if treated correctly, though this can sometimes take many months or years.
+Unfortunately, once an area of tissue has scarred, the scars are generally there to stay forever, although their appearances can change, and many scars do significantly fade over time, though this can sometimes take many months or years.

 Bio Oil has been used as a scar reduction method by thousands of people worldwide, with many being extremely happy with the outcome after applying the oil for several months.

-Bio Oil is packed with vitamins which help the skin to regenerate new healthy collagen, and helps to increase elasticity and tone within the skin, allowing scars to look and become more visibly reduced.
+Bio-Oil is packed with vitamins that help the skin to regenerate new healthy collagen, and helps to increase elasticity and tone within the skin, allowing scars to look and become more visibly reduced.